 Changing to a higher-capacity engine or a different fuel type beyond the ±7% tolerance requires type approval and RTO endorsement.
 Unauthorised swaps may lead to RC suspension or seizure.

-6. Refrain from Fitting Unauthorised Accessories
+6. Refrain From Fitting Unauthorised Accessories

 Installing unapproved crash guards or bull bars poses safety risks.
 Strict action will be taken against such modifications in line with Section 52 & MV Act Sections 190-191.